-In this episode of Trial Lawyer Nation, Michael is joined by attorney, law professor, and founder of Empirical Jury, John Campbell.
+In this Trial Lawyer Nation podcast, Michael is joined by attorney, law professor, and founder of Empirical Jury, John Campbell.
 They sit down for a conversation about big data for trial lawyers, what John’s company “Empirical Jury” does, legal “urban legends” and their validity (or lack thereof), the most interesting findings he has discovered working on specific cases, and an in-depth look at the effects of COVID-19 on jury attitudes.

 The episode starts off with Michael asking John how he got into the field of jury research.
 John describes his path of starting out as a teacher and deciding to go back to school to become a lawyer.
 He then joined Denver Law School as a professor studying tort reform in an academic setting, founded the Denver Empirical Justice Institute, and discovered his passion for big data.
 There, he studied civil justice issues and how jurors behave, but wondered if he could apply scientific methods and big data to law based on an individual case.
 Basically, he wanted to know what would happen if he had 400 people look at a case instead of the traditional 10-15 people you get with a focus group.